We are delighted to announce that the 8th annual Wideman Prize competition is currently accepting applications.

-The event marked the first year WEF has expanded the Wideman Prize Competition beyond the province of BC, working in collaboration with the PMI Southern Ontario Chapter, to make the competition a success.
-The competition was led by Mitchell R. Fong and Osmary Torres of the PMI Southern Ontario Chapter.
+The event marked the first year WEF has expanded the Wideman Prize Competition beyond the province of BC, working in collaboration with PMI Toronto, to make the competition a success.
+The competition was led by the organizing committee, Osmary Torres, Ariel Saltz, Latif Hassanzay & Mitchell R. Fong from PMI Toronto.

 View photos from the competition by clicking here, and don’t forgot to read more about the winning team’s abstract below!